-7 Submetering design & installation
+6 Submetering design & installation

-Section 2 explains the requirements for designing and installing submeters.
-Submeters installed within new developments must be completed via the water approval process.
+Section 6 explains the requirements for designing and installing submeters.

-7.1 Approved submetering equipment
+6.1 Approved submetering equipment

 Only equipment approved by Urban Utilities shall be used for submeter installations.
 A list of submetering products approved by Urban Utilities' can be found under the category IPAM list on the SEQ Code website.
-The list of products approved for use by Urban Utilities is subject to periodic review, and updates may be published from time to time.
+The list of products approved for use in Urban Utilities service area is subject to periodic review, and updates may be published from time to time.

-7.2 Submeter assembly
+6.2 Submeter assembly